ARM-software/ebbr/source/chapter2-uefi.rst

 tables via the EFI Configuration Table.

-Compliant systems are required to provide one, but not both, of the following tables.
+Compliant systems are required to provide one, but not both, of the following
+tables:

-- An Advanced Configuration and Power Interface [ACPI]_ table, or
+- an Advanced Configuration and Power Interface [ACPI]_ table, or
 - a Devicetree [DTSPEC]_ system description

 EBBR systems must not provide both ACPI and Devicetree